BBC Breakfast’s Naga Munchetty and colleagues remember ‘mentor’ Bill Turnbull

 “He was brilliant at everything he did and most importantly the most wonderful company”.

-The BBC show will run a special programme in honour of Mr Turnbull on Friday.
+The BBC show will remember Turnbull in a special programme to air on Friday morning.

+A statement said: “We’ll look back at his 15 years hosting the show and speak to his former co-presenters Louise Minchin, Sian Williams and Susanna Reid.

+“We’ll look at how he raised awareness about prostate cancer and shared his love of bee keeping.

 Turnbull had been an avid supporter of Wycombe Wanderers and the club said they were mourning the passing of “an incredibly wonderful man and passionate supporter of our football club”.